 Do you take out a second mortgage?
 Get another job?
 Sell your house and move?

 There is another option.

-It's called Sell and Stay, and it's an innovative new solution from EasyKnock.
-It allows you to sell your home without moving out.
+Our innovative solution from EasyKnock.
+It allows you, the property owner, to sell your home without moving out.

 No more property tax; no moving.
 It's a win-win situation.

 Escape Property Tax Now

 Not being able to pay your property tax is stressful.
 You love your home, but you don't know if you'll be able to stay.

 Stop worrying!
 Contact EasyKnock and find out how you could qualify.
 Let EasyKnock pay your property tax; you focus on relaxing and enjoying your home.
 Get the process started today.

 This article is based on research and/or other relevant articles and contains trusted sources.
 Our goal at EasyKnock is to provide readers with up-to-date and objective resources on real estate and mortgage-related topics.
 Our content is written by experienced contributors in the finance and real-estate space and all articles undergo an in-depth review process.